 - CareSource: 4.28 percent average increase (48,660 members as of 2020)

 - Celtic: (MHS/Ambetter): 14.32 percent average increase (71,110 members as of 2020)

-- Anthem: 0.26 percent average decrease (Anthem’s filing indicates that they currently only have four members enrolled in their existing off-exchange catastrophic plan; all of their on-exchange products will be new for 2021)
+- Anthem: 0.26 percent average decrease (Anthem’s filing indicated that they only had four members enrolled in their existing off-exchange catastrophic plan as of 2020; all of their on-exchange products are new for 2021)

 According to the Indiana Department of Insurance, the overall average proposed rate increase for 2021 was 10.5 percent (10.2 percent by our calculations), and the rates were approved as-filed.
 Indiana’s average percentage rate increase was among the most substantial in the nation for 2021, but average premiums in the state are still only slightly above average as of 2021.

 According to the rate filings, the Indiana Department of Insurance is still instructing insurers to spread the cost of cost-sharing reductions across all plans (broad loading) as opposed to adding the cost only to silver plans (silver loading).
 Nearly all states allow or instruct insurers to silver load, as that has the effect of increasing premium subsidies for everyone in the market, and making bronze and gold plans particularly affordable.
 But Indiana has continued to broad load ever since the Trump administration cut off federal funding for cost-sharing reductions at the end of 2017.

 Indiana enacted legislation to allow Farm Bureau to sell medically underwritten plans in 2021